turtlesec-no/turtlesec-no.github.io/_posts/2022-11-29-insecure-cpp-sec-edition.md

 ### Practical information

 The training can be done both remotely and on-site.
-When done remotely this setup is used:

 - **Audio/Video** - [Google Meet][1] + Breakout Rooms (for online trainings)
 - **Chat** - [Slack][2]: Will be set up a week in advance to facilitate the resolution of any